aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 #### Task 1: Deallocate Azure VMs provisioned in the lab

-1. Switch to the lab computer and, in the web browser window displaying the Azure portal, open the **PowerShell** shell session within the **Cloud Shell** pane.
+1. Switch to the lab computer and, in the web browser window displaying the Azure portal, open Cloud Shell pane by selecting on the toolbar icon directly to the right of the search textbox.

+1. If prompted to select either Bash or PowerShell, select **PowerShell** and then select **Create storage**.

 1. From the PowerShell session in the Cloud Shell pane, run the following to list all Azure VMs created in this lab:

    ```powershell